 Policy

+Panasonic states in its Groupwide Quality Policy that the company will “truly serve customers by way of providing products and services that continuously meet and satisfy the needs of customers and society.”
 Each operating company has established and operates their own quality management system with responsibility for the quality of their products.
 In particular, our approach to quality defects focuses on compliance with laws, regulations, and corporate ethics, as stated in the Panasonic Group Code of Ethics & Compliance.
 This code specifies our adherence to laws, regulations, and social norms, including industry standards and promises to customers.
 It also states in Chapter 4: Our Business Relationships that we should honor our commitments to our customers and to society as they relate to our products and services, and that we must act in the interest of ensuring the safety and quality of our products and services.
+In addition, the Group has established a Basic Policy regarding the Voluntary Action Plan for Product Safety.
+As per this policy, Panasonic actively strives to ensure the safety of its products, while keeping to its principles of “the customer comes first” and of maintaining a “Fairness and Honesty” attitude.

+Per our Basic Management Policy, Panasonic Group considers always ensuring the safety of the products we manufacture and sell and delivering safety and security to our customers as essential management issues and social responsibility objectives.
 Based on the profound lessons learned from the accidents involving FF-type kerosene heaters, specifically, we apply our unique product safety standards to each product lifecycle phase (from planning and design to service and disposal) for every product to ensure its safety at all times.
 We also use our Group intranet to share information related to the product safety of all Panasonic products in a timely manner to all employees, including persons in charge of quality and design at each operating company and business site.
 We also strive to fulfill our imperative of having zero product safety incidents.

-▪Quality Management System
+Quality Management System

 To establish self-sufficient quality assurance processes in each operating company and business site, Panasonic Group published its Product Quality Management System (P-QMS) Guidelines in 2004.
 These Guidelines supplement the requirements of the ISO 9001 standard with the Group’s own quality assurance methods and expertise to create a quality management system and have been updated to comply with ISO 9001-2015.
 Operating companies and business sites work to implement quality management systems uniquely tailored to their business characteristics with reference to these Guidelines.
-At various levels, they conduct regular quality assessments and quality audit to review the progress of quality management while also formulating corrective action plans for any discovered deficiencies, all in an effort to continuously improve quality.
+At various levels, they conduct regular quality assessments and quality audits to review the progress of quality management while also formulating corrective action plans for any discovered deficiencies, all in an effort to continuously improve quality.

 To properly address our continually diversifying business areas, each operating company operates according to the P-QMS Guidelines and industry standards appropriate to its field, from household appliances, in-vehicle accessories, residential, devices, B to B solutions, pharmaceuticals, services, and more.